Overview

 Modules you will study

-Students on this programme will learn with two delivery modes: Hong Kong-contextualised sessions delivered through a combination of face-to-face and online modes (red), together with online webinars delivered by UK-based lecturers via VLE, supported by local assessment-focused tutorials (green).
+Students on this programme will learn through two delivery modes: Hong Kong-contextualised content incorporated into the UK’s online learning (red), together with teaching led by UK-based lecturers, enhanced by additional assessment-focused webinars supported by local lecturers (green).

 Autumn